shaikmgit/api-gateway-lamdba-dynamodb/README.md

 Used as boilerplate code to scaffold out a small serverless AWS application using [Terraform](https://www.terraform.io) which produces API Gateway routes, Lambda functions, and a DynamoDB table - includes correlating CloudWatch Logs.
 [Video Tutorial](https://www.youtube.com/watch?v=Ow0yM4Ebh6k)

+### NOTE - Creating this infrastructure may cause you to incur costs.
+Reference AWS pricing for more info.

 ## Installation

 1.)
 You'll need an AWS account.